 ♫ Listening to: Forgotten Love by AURORA ♫

 I haven’t really made omelettes since going vegan because tofu scramble is just easier and faster.
 However, as an air fryer owner, I have to use it as much as possible to justify the amount of space it takes up (I got the biggest one like a dum dum).
-If you also like heart-shaped vegan food, try these hashbrown waffles or these pizza waffles.
+If you also like heart-shaped vegan food, try these hashbrown waffles, pizza waffles, or radish wands.

 This recipe makes 6 mini 3-4” heart-shaped omelettes.
 You can reheat the leftovers in your toaster oven or your air fryer.